piglovesyou/graphql-let/README.md

 ```

 `graphql-let/schema/loader` is also available.
 It just pass GraphQL Content to
-the next loader but it generates resolver types in HMR.
-Set it up like this:
+the next loader but it updates resolver types in HMR.
+Set it up as below:

 ```diff
  const config: Configuration = {